-fortifyUpload Example
+fortifyUpload Examples

-The following example uploads the Fortify scan results for the MyJavaApp project to version 3 of the MyJavaApp application on Fortify Software Security Center:
+The following example uploads the Fortify scan results for the MyJavaApp project to version 3 of the MyJavaApp application on Fortify Software Security Center.
+The upload will abort if not completed within 15 minutes.
+The Fortify Jenkins Plugin will poll SSC every minute (default) to determine if the FPR processing is complete.